 Treatment of pain and inflammation aims to facilitate movement and improve coordination of muscles and joints.
 Nondrug treatments include therapeutic exercise, heat, cold, electrical stimulation, cervical traction, massage, and acupuncture.
-These treatments are used for many disorders of muscles, tendons, and ligaments ( Indications for Nondrug Pain Treatments).
+These treatments are used for many disorders of muscles, tendons, and ligaments (see Table: Indications for Nondrug Pain Treatments).
 Prescribers should include the following:

 Indications for Nondrug Pain Treatments